jimishol/cholidean-harmony-structure/README.md

 love .

 Note: macOS support is currently unverified.
-This project was built with love and determination by a non-developer, with lots of trial, error, and guidance.
+This project was built with love and determination by a non-developer, with lots of trial, error, and A.I. guidance.
 Contributions or feedback from macOS users—especially developers—are warmly welcomed to help improve compatibility and ease of use.

 ---

 ### 🪟 Windows

 Before running the project on Windows, make sure you have a machine or VM with real GPU support, 3D acceleration, and OpenGL enabled.
-Without hardware acceleration, you’ll encounter a black screen and no audio output.

 1. **Prepare the Project Directory**
-   - Download or clone your project release zip (e.g. `cholidean-harmony-structure-0.1.0-alpha.zip`).
+   - Clone (if you want asset_pipeline and/or docs floder) or Download release zip (e.g. `cholidean-harmony-structure-0.1.2-alpha.zip`).
    - Unzip it anywhere you like, for example:
-     C:\Users\<YourUsername>\cholidean-harmony-structure-0.1.0-alpha
+     C:\Users\<YourUsername>\

 2. **Install LÖVE (Love2D)**
-   - Visit https://love2d.org/ and download the Windows zip (portable version).
+   - Visit https://love2d.org/ and Download the Windows zip (portable version).
    - Unzip to a folder of your choice, for example:
-     C:\Users\<YourUsername>\love-11.5-win64
+     C:\Users\<YourUsername>\
    - Move all contents of LÖVE folder (after all you can recreate them from the .zip file) into Project's Directory.
    - After this step, `main.lua`, `conf.lua`, and any other project assets should sit next to `love.exe`.

 3. **Install FluidSynth**
      Download the binaries
       - Go to https://github.com/FluidSynth/fluidsynth/releases and grab the latest Windows zip.
-      - Unzip it into your Project's Directory (same place as `main.lua`).
-This will create lib\`, `include\`, and `bin\`subfolders in it.
+      - Unzip it into Project's Directory (same place as `main.lua`).
+This will create `lib\`, `include\`, and `bin\`subfolders in it.

 4. **Add SoundFonts**
    - FluidSynth doesn’t ship with a default SoundFont.
    - Download `FluidR3_GM.sf2` from:
      https://github.com/Jacalz/fluid-soundfont/blob/master/original-files/FluidR3_GM.sf2
      (use “Download raw file”)
-   - Place `FluidR3_GM.sf2` in your Project's Directory (next to `main.lua`).
+   - Place `FluidR3_GM.sf2` in Project's Directory (next to `main.lua`).

 5. **Install Git for Windows (a necessity for winpty)**
    - Download Git for Windows from https://github.com/git-for-windows/git/releases (e.g. `v2.50.1.windows.1`).
 Scroll down to find assets and pick the latest installer.

    - Install and reboot your machine.

-   - Open **Git Bash**, cd into Project's Directory:
-   - Launch the game with console output enabled:
+   - Launch the game by
-     ./love.exe --console .

-   - You should see no errors in the console, and keyboard shortcuts like Ctrl+Q will work to quit.
+6.  **Double Click** on **run.bat** file.

 **Known Issue:**

-There is no sound, so no activity from notes ON/OFF.
+⚠️ Windows‑specific notes

+* No spaces in song filenames — The current backend passes song paths directly to FluidSynth under Bash.
+On Windows, spaces in filenames can break playback due to how arguments are parsed through the winpty layer.
+Please rename files or use underscores instead.
+(Example: My Song.mid → My_Song.mid)

+* Restart-on-exit is disabled — On Linux/macOS, exiting with code 42 will automatically restart the game.
+On Windows, the winpty compatibility layer does not return non‑zero exit codes to the batch wrapper, so this feature isn’t currently supported.

 ---